SkyRiver-2000/2048-api/README.md

 * [`run.sh`](run.sh): the shell script for batch operation on log files.
 * [`data_analysis.cpp`](data_analysis.cpp): C++ code, traverse all logs to analyse the performance of agent.

-Due to space limit, generated log files are not uploaded in this repository.
+Due to space limit, generated log files and training dataset are not uploaded in this repository.

 ## Requirements
 * Code tested on Windows and Linux system (Windows 10 and Ubuntu 18.04)